From Sephora to Barney’s, retailers bet on the nebulous wellness industry

 And while health enthusiasts may be accustomed to picking up not only lipsticks but also bath products at Sephora, these days the beauty chain’s stores are flush with luxe tooth floss, natural deodorants, and $38 collagen-enhancing beauty supplements.
 The beauty category increasingly expands to include new products, including “wellness” and “health” products more commonly associated with GNC–or even Goop.

 Artemis Patrick, chief merchandising officer of Sephora USA, Inc. says the cosmetics chain tries to keep up with trends and help consumers “discover brands and products that they couldn’t find elsewhere on their own.”
-The brains behind Sephora’s in-store and digital experience want to offer customers an element of discovery–and sometimes that entails offering a rose quartz roller ball applicator that imbues users with “the vibration of love”.
+Sephora’s in-store and digital experience wants to offer customers an element of discovery–and sometimes that entails offering a rose quartz roller ball applicator that imbues users with “the vibration of love”.

 “Our clients are eager to discover and play in [the wellness] category,” says Patrick, noting that the retailer plans to expand its offerings in this space.
 Customers, Patrick says, are “looking for beauty products that help them achieve their wellness goals.”
 Case in point: brands such as Miranda Kerr’s organic Kora Cosmetics have quickly become Sephora bestsellers.